How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 • yeast,

-• drinking water (in the ratio 1:3).
+• drinking water (in a ratio of 1:3).

 The effect of changing the taste and color of alcohol when it is kept in a barrel is associated with the ability of wood to enrich the drink with tannins.
 The most suitable option for storing moonshine is an oak barrel.
-But you can not use it for its intended purpose immediately after purchase.
+But you cannot use it for its intended purpose immediately after purchase.

 The first step to preparing a noble homemade drink is choosing a quality oak barrel.